Linda Stewart: Florida House of Representatives

 When Florida House of Representatives districts were reconfigured in 2012 and incumbent State Representative Scott Randolph decided to seek the Chairmanship of the Florida Democratic Party rather than seek re-election, Stewart ran to succeed him.
 She was unopposed in the Democratic primary, and faced former State Representative Bob Brooks, the Republican nominee, in the general election.
 A contentious general election ensued, with Stewart attacking "Brooks' support for school vouchers and his conservative social politics, saying he's too far right for a district trending Democratic."
 The Orlando Sentinel endorsed Stewart over Brooks, praising her for the fact that she "distinguished herself for her leadership on two critical issues for Central Florida, growth management and diversifying the region's economy."
 Ultimately, Stewart narrowly defeated Brooks, winning with 52% of the vote, and was sworn in later that year to her first term.

-Senator Linda Stewart with Vice President Kamala Harris in Orlando, 2020.

 Florida Senate

 Stewart ran for the Florida Senate in 2016 after court-ordered redistricting made the 13th district more Democratic-leaning.
 She defeated former state representative Mike Clelland in the Democratic primary and Republican Dean Asher in the general election, 58 to 42%.
 In 2022, Stewart stated that the repeal effort of Reedy Creek Improvement Act doesn't make sense and predicted that it is an issue that won't be "very successful".